Koenkk/zigbee2mqtt.io/docs/devices/TV02-Zigbee.md

 <!-- Notes END: Do not edit below this line -->

 ## OTA updates
-This device supports OTA updates, for more information see [OTA updates](../guide/usage/ota_updates.md).
+This device supports OTA updates, but only using vendor Zigbee gateway (see issue [#104](https://github.com/Koenkk/zigbee-OTA/issues/104)), for more information see [OTA updates](../guide/usage/ota_updates.md).